 International Swaps and Derivatives Association (ISDA) and Alternative Reference Rates Committee (ARRC) have formed working groups to actively explore alternative risk-free rates (“RFRs”, e.g. Secured Overnight Financing Rate is the RFR for USD LIBOR) and the calculation mechanisms for derivatives and cash instruments (loans, floating rate notes, etc.) respectively.

-On Mar 5, 2021, ISDA has released the statement that FCA’s LIBOR announcement constitutes a cessation event under the IBOR Fallbacks Supplement and the ISDA 2020 IBOR Fallbacks Protocol (“the Protocol”) for all 35 LIBOR settings.
-As a result, the fallback spread adjustment published by Bloomberg is fixed as on the date of the announcement (Mar 5, 2021) for all euro, sterling, Swiss franc, US dollar and yen LIBOR settings.
+On March 5, 2021, ISDA has released the statement that FCA’s LIBOR announcement constitutes a cessation event under the IBOR Fallbacks Supplement and the ISDA 2020 IBOR Fallbacks Protocol (“the Protocol”) for all 35 LIBOR settings.
+As a result, the fallback spread adjustment published by Bloomberg is fixed as on the date of the announcement (March 5, 2021) for all euro, sterling, Swiss franc, US dollar and yen LIBOR settings.
 The fallbacks will automatically occur for outstanding derivatives contracts which are covered by signing up for the Protocol beyond the following dates.
-The Protocol is still open for adherence.
+In March 2021, New Development Bank adhered to ISDA 2020 IBOR Fallbacks Protocol and the General Conditions (Loans to Sovereigns or Loans with Sovereign Guarantees) with new reference rate fallback language was also approved by the Board of Directors.

 - Dec 31, 2021: For outstanding derivatives referenced to all euro, sterling, Swiss franc and yen LIBOR settings.